kubernetes/enhancements/keps/sig-scheduling/3521-pod-schedule-readiness/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

 Yes.
-If disabled, kube-apiserver will start rejecting Pod's mutation on `.spec.schedulingPaused`.
+If disabled, kube-apiserver will start rejecting Pod's mutation on `.spec.schedulingGates`.

 ###### What happens if we reenable the feature if it was previously rolled back?

-Mutation on Pod's `.spec.schedulingPaused` will be respected again.
+Mutation on Pod's `.spec.schedulingGates` will be respected again.

 ###### Are there any tests for feature enablement/disablement?